8 Tips To Overcome Burnout in Nursing This New Year

 By Mariam Yazdi

-This piece is to share with all my fellow nurses, some good energy for the New Year.
+This piece is to share some good energy for the new year with all my fellow nurses.
 Life is crazy, our job is stressful and quite unglamorous at times, but it doesn’t always have to weigh heavy on your heart.
-For those of you who are feeling the burn of this job, here are a few tips on how to bring in that good energy into 2019…
+That's why I've curated these tips to help you overcome nurse burnout this year.
+Read on to learn eight ways you can persevere and relax in this demanding profession.

 1. Take a deep breath